Tokmak: Soviet era

 In 1917, the publication of the local newspaper "News of the Bolshoi Tokmak Council of Workers', Soldiers' and Peasants' Deputies" began.
-In 1918, the Soviets established control of the town.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, it was administratively part of the Zaporizhzhia Governorate of Ukraine.

 From 23 March 1921 to 1 December 1922, the town of Velykyi Tokmak served as the administrative center of the Veliky Tokmak Povit.
 The resolution of the All-Ukrainian Committee of 7 March 1923, created the Velykyi Tokmak Raion with its administrative center in the town of Velykyi Tokmak.
 In those years, the military commissar in Tokmak was Sydir Kovpak.

 In addition to the formation of administrative authorities, attention was paid in particular to industry and education.
 A library was opened on the premises of the party committee and the executive committee of the council.
 The executive committee also organized classes in order to eliminate illiteracy.
 Professionals of various types were educated at mechanical technical school, a nursing school, and a collective farming administration school.
 There were 8 clubs, 2 cinemas, and 13 general education schools.
 An infectious disease department and 2 pharmacies also began operating.

 From 1923 to 1927, the factory "Red Progress" produced a serial three-wheeled tractor known as the "Zaporozhets".
 For the original design and its high productivity, the factory staff were awarded a state diploma of the 1st degree.
 "Red Progress" was the first state factory of agricultural machinery.
 In the 1930s, the plant produced 75% of the low-power diesel engines in the USSR.
 Oleksandr Ivchenko began his work in here in the "Red Progress" factory.